liamhv31/Projects/Network-Discovery-Detection.md

 1 203.0.113.243
 ...
 ```
 It doesn't tell us what the subnet is though, so how do you find that out?
-The subnet number tells us how many bits of an IP address reprersent the network portion.
+The subnet number tells us how many bits of an IP address represent the network portion.
 Whatever is remaining belongs to the host.
-For `203.0.113.0/24`, the binary representation would look like this: `11111111.11111111.11111111.00000000`.
-So the first three octets of the IP rnage represent the network.
+For `203.0.113.0/24`, the subnet mask in binary would look like this: `11111111.11111111.11111111.00000000`.
+So the first three octets of the IP range represent the network.
 The part for the host can range from 0-255 (203.0.113.0 - 203.0.113.255).
 How do we know it's `/24` though?
-We just count the number of bits for the part of the IP rangenthat is always the same.
+We just count the number of bits for the part of the IP range that is always the same.
 In the logs, the first three octets are always `203.0.113`.
 That's `8 x 3 = 24`.
 Since the entire last octet is available for the host, we would represent the range starting at the first available number for the fourth octet, which is `0`.

 **Answer**: 203.0.113.0/24